36 Boast-Worthy AIP Brussels Sprout Recipes

 Ingredients: brussels sprouts, bacon.

 This recipe has become a regular feature at Christmas in many households, but there is no reason not to eat them throughout the year!
-Adding the bacon to the sprouts gives them a milder flavor, so even members of the family who are not too keen on the taste might be persuaded.
+Adding the bacon to the sprouts gives them a milder flavor, so even members of the family who are into the taste might be persuaded.
 The texture of the sprouts is complemented by the crunch of the bacon making this a great Keto side dish for roast meats.

 – Lichen Paleo, Loving AIP